xerireu/puppet-module-infiniband/README.md

 ibinterface
 -------------
-Default IPoIP interface to map address to.
+Default IPoIB interface to map address to.

 - *Default*: ib0